hummingbot/hummingbot/documentation/docs/connectors/bitfinex.md

 Confirm your API-key request bypass the link in the email letter.
 You will receive a notification: _Almost Done!
 Please check your email to complete the creation of this new API key._

-<Callout
-  type="warning"
+!!! warning
-  body="For API key permissions, we recommend using #Orders# enabled API keys; enabling #withdraw#, or the equivalent is unnecessary for current Hummingbot strategies."
+    For API key permissions, we recommend using #Orders# enabled API keys; enabling #withdraw#, or the equivalent is unnecessary for current Hummingbot strategies.
-/>

 Once you pass the link in an email letter, you've created a new API Key!